xrenaa/Music-Dance-Video-Synthesis/README.md

 ### Dataset:
+To use the dataset, please refer the notebook "dataset/usage_dataset.ipynb"

 As state in the paper, we collect 60 videos in total, and divide them into 2 part according to the cleaness of the skeletons.

 The clean part(40 videos):